benslack19/benslack19.github.io/_pages/about.md

 In parallel to my work experiences, I was engaged in various educational efforts.
 While I was an undergraduate, I served as an AmericaReads tutor.
 During graduate school, I mentored elementary and middle-school age children on a weekly basis, in addition to my teaching fellow responsibilities.
 When I was in my postdoc, I served as a consultant to educators interested in knowing more about the brain.
 I also started to guest lecture on neural stem cells in an online course.
 Finally, my first biotech role included instruction in classroom, lab, and online formats.

 In my spare time (and in the absence of a global pandemic), I can be found surfing, hiking, or eating with my wife somewhere in California.
 Mexican food is my weakness.
 I can be reached at ben.lacar AT gmail.com.

-**I am currently on the job market and I am aiming for positions in data science, especially in education.
-See [here](https://www.linkedin.com/in/lacar/) for my LinkedIn profile.**